sunpy/sunpy/docs/topic_guide/coordinates/velocities.rst

 =================================

 Velocity information can be added as keyword arguments to `~astropy.coordinates.SkyCoord`.
+The names of the velocity components depend on the representation that is being used.
-For sunpy's frames, the names of the velocities components are the names of the position components prepended by "d\_", e.g.,:
+For a spherical representation, which is the default for most of sunpy's frames, the names of the velocity components are the names of the position components prepended by "d\_", e.g.,:

 .. code-block:: python